No Fee Guarantee

 Cerebral contusions, like other brain injuries, are often the result of an impactful force, such as that of a traffic collision.
 If you or a loved one sustained a brain injury due to another’s negligence, please contact the attorneys at the Kiley Law Group for a free, no-obligation consultation.
 Our firm has more than 40 years of experience fighting for injury victims, including those who have suffered brain injuries.

 Children in general are susceptible to brain injuries as their brains and skulls develop.
 But they are especially vulnerable during childbirth when a moment of medical carelessness can cause lasting effects.
-Birth injuries that damage the brain can have lifelong impacts and result in a wide range of problems including Erb’s palsy, Cerebral palsy, hypoxic ischemic encephalopathy (in which the newborn’s brain is deprived of oxygen), and cranial hematomas (blood accumulation on the brain).
+Child Birth injuries that damage the brain can have lifelong impacts and result in a wide range of problems including Erb’s palsy, Cerebral palsy, hypoxic ischemic encephalopathy (in which the newborn’s brain is deprived of oxygen), and cranial hematomas (blood accumulation on the brain).

 The Kiley Law Group has extensive experience in brain injury and birth injury cases.
 We understand the long-term impacts of these types of injuries on children and their families.
 If your child suffered a brain injury due to another’s negligence, please contact us today for your free consultation.